 - Recommended Knitting Needle Sizes for Knitting with Worsted Weight Yarn

-Knitters will use this yarn to test new techniques or stitches, as the beauty of this yarn is how it shows stitch definition.
-If you are a beginner knitter, using a light colored worsted weight yarn is a good idea.
-It is so much easier to see mistakes.
+People will use this yarn to test new techniques or stitches, as the beauty of this yarn is how it shows stitch definition.
+If you are a beginner knitter, using a light shaded yarn is a good idea.
+It is so much simpler to see mistakes.

-Use this weight of yarn for any number of knitted projects and garments.
-One of the best things about worsted weight yarn, it is easily substituted for another worsted-weight yarn.
-Due to this type of yarn’s popularity, you’ll have plenty of substitution options to choose from!
+Use this weight of yarn to create any number of knitted projects and garments.
+One of the best things about this type of yarn is it is easily substituted.
+Due it’s popularity, you’ll have plenty of substitution options to choose from!

-An unlimited number of knitting projects use worsted weight yarn.
-These include afghans, knitted sweaters, cardigans scarves, cowls hats, gloves, mittens, dish cloths, home decors such as throws and cushion covers and toys.
+An unlimited number of knitting projects use this weight of yarn.
+These include afghans, sweaters, cardigans scarves, cowls, hats, gloves, mittens, dish cloths, home decors such as throws and cushion covers and toys.

 - Alpaca (like Rowan Lima)